Introduction

 A key ingredient for a successful ministry search is your resume.
 Ministry resumes are different than business resumes.
 They not only represent what you can do but who you are.
 Make sure your resume is personal.
 A ministry resume should be three to four pages, showing where you have served and your passion for ministry.
 Make sure your resume highlights what you want it to highlight.
 Does it accurately reflect your personality, strengths, desires, philosophy, and passion for ministry?

 Once you have completed your resume, sign into the DTS Job Board and upload your resume under “My Documents.”
 Once uploaded, Career Services will review your resume and send edits for your approval.
 Once Career Services approves your resume, it is uploaded to your public profile on the job board.
-Once you publish your profile, you can share your profile with potential employers that interest you, and every time you apply for a job via the Job Board MOL, the MOL will automatically pull your resume from your profile, making it easier and faster to disperse your resume.
+Once you publish your profile, you can share your profile with potential employers that interest you, and every time you apply for a job via the Job Board, also called the Ministry Opportunity Listing (MOL), the MOL will automatically pull your resume from your profile, making it easier and faster to disperse your resume.

 Tip